-A 2017 John Simon Guggenheim Poetry Fellow, PATRICK ROSAL is the author of four full-length poetry collections.
-His newest book, Brooklyn Antediluvian (2016), was a finalist for the Kingsley Tufts Award for Poetry.
+PATRICK ROSAL is the author of four full-length poetry collections.
+His latest book, Brooklyn Antediluvian (2016), won the Academy of American Poets Lenore Marshall Prize for best book of poetry and was a finalist for the Kingsley Tufts Award for Poetry.
 Previously, Boneshepherds (2011) was named a small press highlight by the National Book Critics Circle and a notable book by the Academy of American Poets.
 He is also the author of My American Kundiman (2006), and Uprock Headspin Scramble and Dive (2003).
 His collections have also been honored with the Association of Asian American Studies Book Award, Global Filipino Literary Award and the Asian American Writers Workshop Members' Choice Award.

 He has received teaching appointments at Penn State Altoona, Centre College, and the University of Texas, Austin, Drew University's Low-Residency MFA program and Sarah Lawrence College.
-He taught creative writing for several years at Bloomfield College and twice served on the faculty of Kundiman’s Summer Retreat for Asian American Poets.
+He taught creative writing for several years at Bloomfield College where he previously earned his B.A. and twice served on the faculty of Kundiman’s Summer Retreat for Asian American Poets.
 In addition to conducting workshops in Alabama prisons through Auburn University, he has taught high school workshops through the Geraldine R. Dodge Foundation, Sarah Lawrence College's Summer Writing Conference for High School Students, Urban Word NYC, and the Volume workshops in Ann Arbor, Michigan.
-He is Associate Professor of Creative Writing at Rutgers University-Camden's MFA program.
+He is visiting Associate Professor at Princeton University and Associate Professor of Creative Writing at Rutgers University-Camden's MFA program.

 His poems and essays have been published widely in journals and anthologies including The New York Times, Tin House, Drunken Boat, Poetry, New England Review, American Poetry Review, Harvard Review, Grantland, Brevity, Breakbeat Poets, and The Best American Poetry.
 His work has been recognized by the annual Allen Ginsberg Awards, the James Hearst Poetry Prize, the Arts and Letters Prize, Best of the Net among others.
 His chapbook Uncommon Denominators won the Palanquin Poetry Series Award from the University of South Carolina, Aiken.